YangPhy/YangPhy.github.io/_pages/presentations.md

 ---

 ## Seminar and colloquium
+1. *The partonic picture and the SM expectation of high-energy lepton colliders*
+HEP Seminar, University of Minnesota, August 2022
 1. *Higgs decay to $J/\psi$ via the $c$-quark fragmentation*
 (Remote) Nuclear Physics Seminar, UCLA, May 2022
 1. *Higgs decay to charmonia and the charm quark Yukawa*